Official US Government Icon

 Preparing for a Quantum Future

 Dr. LeMaster is actively working with ARPA-I to prepare USDOT for a quantum-enhanced future in transportation.
-Their initiatives include comprehensive recommendations to integrate quantum sensing and computing into the nation’s transportation systems, covering policy, planning, regulation and standards, economic development, enforcement, inspections, and research.
-His vision is for the Department to be ready with experimentally verified options to accelerate transportation safety and efficiency using quantum information science when this tipping point occurs.
+Their initiatives include comprehensive recommendations to integrate quantum sensing and computing into the Nation’s transportation systems.
+He established the quantum investment recommendations that appear in the USDOT Positioning, Navigation, and Timing (PNT) Strategic Plan, a key policy document guiding whole-of-government actions and investments, and is co-author of the USDOT report, Quantum Technologies in Transportation, which outlines a vision for the sector to be ready with experimentally verified solutions that accelerate transportation safety and efficiency once the quantum tipping point is reached.
+Currently, he is collaborating with ARPA-I on seedling concepts for evaluating quantum PNT sensors in advanced transportation applications.

 Building Capacity Across USDOT Operating Administrations